Copying & Printing

-Visiting attorneys may access Law Library resources, but are required to check in with District Court.
+Visiting attorneys may access the Law Library resources, but are required to check in with District Court.
 Please contact an Administrative Assistant from Divisions 1-7 for more information.

 Kansas Statutes and Case Law

 The library contains most resources needed for researching the law of the United States, Kansas or other states.
-You can search for materials in the catalog or review its most recent acquisitions.
+You can search for materials in our catalog or review its most recent acquisitions.
 The library collection is updated frequently.